joelforjava/joelforjava.com.src/src/jbake/content/blog/2020/06/running-kafka-connect-from-a-container.md

       volumes:
         - ./distributed/connect-output-file:/tmp

-In order to scale out a docker compose service, you can't provide a hard-coded container_name value, so that part is commented out.
-You also can't do an explicit port mapping, e.g. `18083:8083`, but you can use a port range, such as `"8083-8093:8083"`.
+In order to scale out a docker compose service, you can't provide a hard-coded `container_name` value, so that part is commented out and should ultimately be removed.
+You also can't do an explicit port mapping, e.g. `18083:8083`, but you can use a port range, such as `"18083-18093:8083"`.
 In the example above, I let Docker assign the ports.

-The example also lists 4 replicas, but this setting is only valid in Swarm mode and is otherwise ignored.
+The example also lists 4 `replicas`, but this setting is only valid in Swarm mode and is otherwise ignored.
 In version 2 of the docker compose files, there was a `scale` parameter that could be used but it does not have a true equivalent in version 3 unless you count the Swarm setting.

 For this step, I want to try running 3 instances of the connect-distributed service, so I enter the following command: